matheusbach/AsyncTelegram2/REFERENCE.md

 kbd.addButton("New Row Button label", "URL for the new row button", KeyboardButtonURL); // URL button ...
 ```
-If you plan to use callback functions associated to inlineQuery buttons, add the pointer to just defined InlineKeyboard object to the AsyncTelegram2 instance
+If you plan to use callback functions associated to inlineQuery buttons, add the pointer to just defined InlineKeyboard object to the AsyncTelegramBot instance
 ```c++
 myBot.addInlineKeyboard(&kbd);
 ...